Ships hit by U-boats

 Cargo6386 tons of flour

-All men from Gogovale (Master Frank S. Passmore) were picked up by the HMS Vanoc (H 33) (LtCdr J.G.W.
-Deneys) and landed at Liverpool.
+Two crew members and one gunner from Gogovale (Master Frank S. Passmore) were lost.
+The master and 35 crew members were picked up by HMS Vanoc (H 33) (LtCdr J.G.W.
+Deneys, RN) and landed at Liverpool.

 If you can help us with any additional information on this vessel then please contact us.